-When it comes to receiving the care and treatment you need and deserve, you need a reputable facility to help.
+When it comes to receiving the care and treatment you need and deserve, you need a reputable center to help.
 San Antonio Recovery Center is a fully qualified treatment facility that helps guide you to living a positive, addiction-free life.
 We take pride in helping individuals reach successful, long-lasting sobriety.
-Fortunately, we accept most insurances and can ensure our facility’s comfort and affordability.
+Fortunately, we accept most insurances and can ensure our center’s comfort and affordability.
 Our staff offers the training, experience, and compassion necessary to help our clients achieve their recovery goals.

 At San Antonio Recovery Center, we strive to provide a variety of programs, therapies, and services that give our clients their best chance at success.

 Analytical cookies are used to understand how visitors interact with the website.
 These cookies help provide information on metrics the number of visitors, bounce rate, traffic source, etc.

 1 year 1 month 4 days